SoundExplorers/SoundExplorers/README.txt

 A web application, to be developed later, will make the media, metadata and other documents available to the public.

 The archivists' application, development of which is well underway, is written in C#, with a Windows Forms graphical user interface.
-The provisional storage strategy is for the archivists' application to save the data to a PC-based Postgresql database and provide a facility to export the data to the web application's data store.
+The provisional storage strategy is for the archivists' application to save the data to a PC-based database and provide a facility to export the data to the web application's data store.
 However, once we are closer to starting development on the web application, we can consider a switch to having the archivists' application update the web application's data store directly.

 DATA ANALYSIS